 Jones sustains an active performing career throughout the U.S. and abroad playing traditional repertoire and the music of African-American composers.
-One critic wrote, “Jones has a muscular percussive technique…with technique to spare, the Liszt etudes were tossed of with ease.”
-Jones has given solo recitals at the Kennedy Center and had his orchestral debut with the Glassboro Community Orchestra performing Grieg's Piano Concerto; more recently, he was a soloist with the Dayton Philharmonic Orchestra and the Mississippi Symphony.
+One critic wrote, “Jones has a muscular percussive technique…with technique to spare, the Liszt etudes were tossed off with ease.”
+Jones has given solo recitals at the Kennedy Center and had his orchestral debut with the Glassboro Community Orchestra performing Grieg's Piano Concerto.
+More recently, Jones was a soloist with the Dayton Philharmonic Orchestra and the Mississippi Symphony.
 As a collaborative pianist, he has worked with many noted musicians and has performed and presented at the American Musicological Society and Music Teachers National Association Conferences.

 Jones has pioneered performances of William Grant Still and George Walker at many colleges and universities.
 He is also a creative and passionate administrator with an expansive artistic knowledgebase and an innate aptitude for developing programs and managing projects.
 As the Artistic Director of the week-long William Grant Still Music Festival, he wrote and secured a grant by the National Endowment for the Arts to produce and direct concerts at the National Underground Railroad Freedom Center, the Afro-American Museum & Cultural Center, the University of Dayton, and other venues.
-As a leading expert on William Grant Still, Dr. Jones was recently named director of the William Grant Still Performing Arts Society, and edited, performed, and recorded Piano Works for Children and the Complete Piano Works of William Grant Still — a project that has not been done before.
+As a leading expert on William Grant Still, Dr. Jones recently edited, performed, and recorded Piano Works for Children and the Complete Piano Works of William Grant Still — a project that has not been done before

-As a piano, composition, and education laureate, some awards include: the American Society of Composers, Authors, and Publishers (ASCAP) Plus Award, First Prize winner of the N.A.N.M.
-National Piano Competition, First Prize winner of the Rowan University Concerto Competition, an Outstanding Teachers Award, and a Faculty Merit Bonus Award.
-Dr. Jones’ compositions have been performed by soloists, chorus, and concert bands; his writings appear in several published articles, music journals, CD liners, and music scores; and his doctoral thesis, “Intervallic Coherence in Four Piano Sonatas by George Walker”, is the first to examine intervallic projection, set theory, and the resulting tintinnabulation.
+As a piano, composition, and education laureate, some awards include: the American Society of Composers, Authors, and Publishers (ASCAP) Plus Award, First Prize winner of a National Piano Competition, an Outstanding Teachers Award, and a Faculty Merit Bonus Award.
+Dr. Jones’ compositions have been performed by soloists, chorus, and concert bands; his writings appear in several published articles, music journals, CD liners, and music scores; and his doctoral thesis, “Intervallic Coherence in Four Piano Sonatas by George Walker”, is the first to examine intervallic projection, set theory, and the resulting tintinnabulation

 Enjoyment goes far beyond the present moment.
 Music moves people of all cultures.
 Listening to music has no intrinsic value but it can trigger such profound rewarding experiences.Book Everett Now